paulramisch/bundestag_speech_tagger/README.md

 Naturally the negatives are just speech content that include a colon.
 This also leads to a blind spot of this approach: If the colon is missing, either due to OCR erors or another mistake, the classification won't take place which would lead to a non-detected speech.
 However, during the annotation process, there was not a single case of this found.

 In the iterating development process of models in the LSTM architecture, I realised by manually checking the list of mistakes of the models, that there where four missing speeches in the test data.
 These where annotated and became the foundation for the further training of the LSTM models 16 to 26, all LSTM FastText and BERT models.

+For validation porpuses a second set was created based on this data, in this set noise was added: 10 % of the a-z/A-Z characters in each string were randomly exchanged against another a-z/A-Z character.

 ## 2.2 Measure: Accuracy vs. F1-Score
 The are different possible metrics to measure the perfomance for this kind of task.
 The easiest one to compute is accuracy, that show that considers the proportion of correct predictions out of all predictions made.
 For the fest few iterations of the the LSTM model, when the development process was very exploritory this metric was used to determine the best performing model epoch in training and to validate the models itself.